Washington State has a long history of providing financial assistance to support the current and future teacher

 Alternative Routes Conditional Scholarship Program

 The Alternative Routes Conditional Scholarship program is designed for career changers and for individuals already working in the school system who want to transition to teaching by enrolling in an alternative route teacher preparation program.
 Currently, scholarships are designated to alternative route providers that have been awarded block grants through PESB.
 For scholarship availability, contact the grant programs directly or inquire through PESB.

 Pipeline for Paraeducators Conditional Scholarship Program

 The Pipeline for Paraeducators Conditional Scholarship program is designed for paraeducators who have at least three years of classroom experience and have not yet earned a college degree.
 The program provides funding of up to $4,000 per year toward earning an Associate of Arts degree, which is an entry requirement for enrollment in an Alternative Route 1 teacher preparation program.
 Recipients are expected to continue on to earn their certification and fulfill a teaching service obligation in exchange for receiving the scholarship.
-The 2018-19 Parapipeline application deadlines are September 1, 2018; December 11, 2018; March 5, 2019; May 7, 2019; and June 7, 2019.
+The final 2018-19 Parapipeline application deadline is June 7, 2019.

 Educator Retooling Conditional Scholarship

 The Educator Retooling Conditional Scholarship program provides financial support to Washington State certified teachers who seek to add an endorsement in a subject or geographic shortage area.
-The 2018-19 Retooling application deadlines are September 21, 2018; January 11, 2019; and April 26, 2019.
+The final 2018-19 Retooling application deadline is April 26, 2019.